astral-sh/ty/docs/README.md

 Run [`ty check`](./reference/cli.md#ty-check), in your project's top-level directory, to check the project for type errors using ty's default configuration.

-If this provokes a cascade of errors, and you are using `venv` for a virtual environment, add the venv directory to your `.gitignore` and then retry.
+If this provokes a cascade of errors, and you are using the standard library `venv` module to provide your virtual environment, add the venv directory to your `.gitignore` or `.ignore` file and then retry.

 ## Module discovery